lionax/wp-editor/readme.md

 **Quote Post**

-* Create a new post and add a title and add your quote to the editor.
+* Create a new post and add a title and add your quote to the wedge.
 * Add a quote citation by adding a name and wrapping it in a tag.
 See an example.
 * On the right hand side of your page, you’ll see the Format pane.
 Click Quote to set the post format.
 * Once you’ve added your quote and selected the Quote format you can publish and preview your post.

 ----------

-### Post Styles
+### Extra Element Styles
-Editor comes with a few custom element styles, which are used to easily add extra styling to your WordPress posts.
+Wedge comes with a few custom element styles, which are used to easily add extra styling to your WordPress posts.

 **Pull Quotes**

 Pull quotes are similar to block quotes, but are reserved for less text.
-See Editor’s Style Guide to see the suggested usage.
+See Wedge’s Style Guide to see the suggested usage.
 To use pull quotes you can add a class of pull-left or pull-right to your content.
 See an example below.

 <span class="pull-right">This text will be pulled right.</span>